-- If a client (participant, community member) receives more than one service during the same session, all of these services (delivered by the same worker) can be recorded at the same time in one entry. - A new or separate session between a worker and a client (participant, community member) (even on the same day) requires creating a new Types of Service Activities document. - To ensure consistent data entry, ASOs will need to look at the whole spectrum of support services they deliver and attribute each service to a specific Program Area (e.g., Practical assistance) and category (e.g., food programs) by looking at the definitions above and matching them with the work they do and recording them. - These instructions must be consistent across the agency, documented, and shared with all staff members (i.e., new staff member(s) orientation and existing staff members during team meetings).
+- If a client (participant, community member) receives more than one service during the same session, all of these services (delivered by the same worker) can be recorded at the same time in one entry. - A new or separate session between a worker and a client (participant, community member) (even on the same day) requires creating a new Scheduled Appointment and/or Progress Note containing at least one +Activity. - To ensure consistent data entry, ASOs will need to look at the whole spectrum of support services they deliver and attribute each service to a specific Program Area (e.g., Practical assistance) and category (e.g., food programs) by looking at the definitions above and matching them with the work they do and recording them. - These instructions must be consistent across the agency, documented, and shared with all staff members (i.e., new staff member(s) orientation and existing staff members during team meetings).